dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-platform+server/index.md

 [Express](https://expressjs.com/) is a web framework for Node.js.
 What it does for us is provide a way to listen for and respond to incoming web requests.

-Each of the http API requests we were making in Part 1 will need to be provided in this assignment.
+Each of the http API requests we were making will need to be provided in this assignment.

 To recap the API has the following endpoints: